Nonuniqueness of generalised weak solutions to the primitive and Prandtl equations: Introduction

 In \cite{cao4} it was shown that smooth solutions of the inviscid primitive equations can form a singularity in finite time, see also \cite{wong}.
 In \cite{chiodaroli} the existence and nonuniqueness of weak solutions with $L^\infty$ data was proven.
 In \cite{boutroshydrostatic} several sufficient criteria for energy conservation were proven.
 In the inviscid setting there have also been works studying the case of initial data with a monotonicity assumption, see \cite{brenierhomogeneous,kukavicalocal,masmoudi}.

+In addition to \cite{chiodaroli}, there have been several papers in which convex integration schemes are developed for geophysical models.
+In particular, there has been a sequence of works \cite{tao,tao2017,tao2018,luoboussinesq} in which nonunique weak solutions for the Boussinesq equations were constructed in a variety of settings.
+To be precise, in \cite{tao2018} the effects of vertical viscosity were included, while in \cite{luoboussinesq} the Boussinesq system with full diffusion for the temperature was studied.
+Moreover, in \cite{novackquasigeostrophic} the nonuniqueness of weak solutions was established for the quasi-geostrophic equations.

 The Prandtl equations for the boundary layer were derived by Prandtl in \cite{prandtl}.
 In \cite{oleinik1,oleinik2} the local well-posedness of the equations was shown under a monotonicity assumption.
 In \cite{sammartino} the local well-posedness for analytic data was proven, while in \cite{eprandtl} the blow-up of solutions for certain classes of $C^\infty$ data was proven.
 Further local well-posedness results were proved in \cite{kukavicaanalytic,kukavicalocal,paicu,ignatova,paicuglobal}.
+In \cite{xin,xin2022,liu2016} the global existence of weak solutions was established under the assumption that the pressure is favourable.
 In \cite{grenierprandtl} it was shown that the equations are nonlinearly unstable.

 The linear ill-posedness of the Prandtl equations in all Sobolev spaces was shown in \cite{gerardprandtl} (for further work see \cite{liuprandtl} and references therein).
 In the three-dimensional case a convex integration scheme was developed in \cite{luo}.
 The analytic local well-posedness has been improved to Gevrey function spaces, see \cite{ligevrey} and references therein.